5 things to know about a government shutdown

-WASHINGTON --As Democrats and Republicans continue to spar over the future of DACA, funding for the Children's Health Insurance Program and other hot-button issues, the prospect of a government shutdown is once again on the horizon.
-Here are five things you should know about a potential shutdown and its impacts on daily life:
+Here are five things you should know about a potential shutdown and its impact on daily life:

 The entire federal government doesn't shut down